ludicast/angular-rails/README.md

 angular-rails provides a simple generator to help get you started using angular.js with rails 3.1.
 The generators will only create client side code (javascript).

+## Angular-Helpers

+In an attempt to DRY up angular apps I added an angular-helpers coffeescript file to the assets path.
+So far all it has is a Router class that sets up some defaults.
+If you subclass it in Coffeescript like so:

+    class @PhotoGalleryCtrl extends Router
+      routes:->
+        {
+          default: '/photographers'
+          '/photographers':
+            template: '<%= asset_path("photographers.html") %>'
+            controller: PhotographersCtrl
+          '/photographers/:photographer_id/galleries':
+            template: '<%= asset_path("galleries.html") %>'
+            controller: GalleriesCtrl
+          '/photographers/:photographer_id/galleries/:gallery_id/photos':
+            template: '<%= asset_path("photos.html") %>'
+            controller: PhotosCtrl
+        }

 ## Example Usage

 Created a new rails 3.1 application called `blog`.